jamiewinspear/boilerroomtest/README.md

+Please ensure you have activated the virtual environment to run this project

+source venv/bin/activate

 This project contains a working django application where, eventually, users would be able to search for and store videos from boilerroom.
 It currently consists of only two views, which are not implemented - localhost/boilerroomyoutube/, where the view allowing users to upload videos would exist, and the default admin page.